-Several airlines now sell day passes to their lounges, allowing you to relax in comfort without any long-term commitment.
-At Alaska, you can buy a one-day pass for the airline's Board Room lounges for $45.
-American, United, Delta and US Airways have similar programs for their clubs, with most day passes costing $50.
+Several airlines sell day passes to their lounges, allowing you to relax in comfort without any long-term commitment.
+At Alaska Airlines, you can buy a one-day pass for the airline's Board Room lounges for $45.
+American charges $50 for lounge access, while United and Delta charge $59.

 Keep in mind that most of these airline passes are limited to U.S. domestic lounges.
-If you're traveling internationally, you might want to check out LoungePass.com, which sells day passes to 150 lounges worldwide, including several at London's Heathrow and Gatwick airports.
-While passes start at 13.50 GBP (about $19.50 USD at the time this was updated), most of the lounges do restrict the amount of time you can spend there to three hours, while some only offer them to passengers flying within that country.
+If you're traveling internationally, you might want to check out LoungePass.com, which sells day passes to hundreds of lounges worldwide, including several at London's Heathrow and Gatwick airports.
+While passes start at 13.50 GBP (about $19.50 USD at the time this was updated), most of the lounges restrict the amount of time you can spend there to three hours, and some only offer them to passengers flying within that country.
 Check before you buy.

 Best for: Casual travelers.